Sleeping in Airports

 (photo credit: Mix Tape / Shutterstock)

 If you only had time for one monument to visit in Lisbon during your layover, the Belém Tower would probably be your best choice.
 This 16th-century tower, located on the Tagus estuary, is one of the symbols of the Portuguese capital.
 Once the embarkation point of Vasco da Gama and Magellan, it carries the naval heritage of the country and is a UNESCO World Heritage Site.
-You can simply appreciate the tower from the outside or visit the interior that was once a military fort.
+You can appreciate the tower from the outside or visit the interior, which was once a military fort.

 • Time Required: Consider half an hour if you only intend to see the tower from outside.
 If you plan to visit the fort’s interior, expect 2 to 3 hours, as there is often a long waiting line.
 You’ll have to pay an entrance fee of approximately 6 €.